vnsny-bia/VisitContactTrace/README.md

 ## Installing the VisitContactTrace R package <a name="installapp"></a>

 You must run the following code in R the first time you use VisitContactTrace (and anytime you switch versions of R).
 This step may take a while to run (several minutes depending on your internet connection), as many R packages will auto-download and install before VisitContactTrace will work successfully.
 Copy and paste the following lines of code (preserving the upper- and lower- case letters) into the R Console to install the development version of **VisitContactTrace** from GitHub.
-The packages may begin to download automatically, or you might have to hit "enter" on the keyboard once.
+The packages may begin to download automatically, or you might have to hit "enter" on the keyboard once. <br>
 ```r
  depend.pack <- c('anytime', 'shiny', 'shinydashboard', 'pals', 'shinyFiles', 'shinycssloaders', 'shinyWidgets', 'data.table', 'assertthat', 'dplyr', 'purrr', 'rmarkdown', 'visNetwork', 'DT', 'fst', 'stringr', 'shinyalert', 'epicontacts', 'fs', 'readxl', 'shinyjs')
  install.packages(depend.pack, dependencies=TRUE, repos="http://lib.stat.cmu.edu/R/CRAN/")